 The project could address a need to encourage skills and learning within the community to support access to employment opportunities and to encourage new and existing businesses to develop.

 Bridge Street / Smithy Street

 This project would involve the redevelopment of land at Bridge Street / Smith Street to create a new mixed use area with a focus on leisure and residential.
-This could include the relocation of bus station to allow improve linkages between the heart of the town centre and adjacent retail areas.
+This could include the relocation of the bus station to improve linkages between the heart of the town centre and adjacent retail areas.
 This would involve the re-use of underused and in part vacant land.
 Discussions would be required with some existing businesses in this area where their property could form part of the redevelopment proposals.

 This project could be a critical part of the revitalisation of the town centre.
 It could provide for the relocation of the bus station (improving linkages between the heart of the town centre and edge of centre retail area).
 It would reuse some currently underused land creating new homes and commercial opportunities adding new activity, footfall and spend to the town centre.
 The development could provide the scope to introduce and accommodate new larger format leisure uses close to the heart of the town centre contributing toward the retention of activity and spend in the town.
 New housing would contribute towards meeting a need for lower cost affordable housing and add to the sense of activity in the town centre.